davestewart/davestewart-content/content/blog/productivity/excel-copy-columns/index.md

 - paste in the new CSV rows
 - run the macro to copy values
-- get on with categorising values
+- just get on with categorising

-Feel free to leave a comment if you spot any bugs, or need help to understand the code.
+I'm publishing online for both reference and backup; hopefully it will be useful to others too.